SulimanJoya/JavaScript-capstone-project/README.md

  <!-- Give credit to everyone who inspired your codebase. -->

-I would like to thank my coding partner Daniel Majesty Owiri [@DannieMo](https://github.com/DannieMo)
+I would like to thank my coding partner Suliman Joya [@SulimanJoya](https://github.com/SulimanJoya)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>